 - Tort: A tort is a civil wrong that harms another person, their property or their economic interests.
 Common business torts include defamation, fraud, interference with contractual relations and unfair competition.
 Damages can include compensatory and punitive awards.

-Follow your attorney's guidance.
+If a regulatory issue, contract dispute or compliance problem escalates, follow your attorney's guidance early.
 Their goal is to keep you out of court or resolve disputes quickly.
 Most cases settle because settlements are faster, cheaper and far more predictable than a trial.
-A typical commercial lawsuit can take 12 to 24 months to reach trial and cost hundreds of thousands of dollars in legal fees.